 We have guaranteed the obligations of SkyWest Airlines under the Delta Connection Agreement and the United Express Agreement for the E175 aircraft.
-In addition, we have guaranteed certain other obligations under aircraft financing and leasing agreements.
+In addition, we have guaranteed certain other obligations under our aircraft financing and leasing agreements.

-We have guaranteed \$19.8 million in promissory notes of a third party in event the third party defaults on its payments.
-The third party's loans are secured by aircraft and engines.
+We have guaranteed \$22.4 million in promissory notes of third parties in event the third parties default on their payments.
+The third parties' loans are secured by aircraft and engines.